tinyplex/tinybase/site/guides/1_the_basics/4_reading_from_stores.md

 // -> ['pets', 'species']
 ```

-Finally, the forEachTable method, forEachRow method, and forEachCell method each
+Finally, the forEachValue method, the forEachTable method, the forEachRow
-provide a convenient way to iterate over these objects and their children in
+method, and the forEachCell method each provide a convenient way to iterate over
-turn:
+these objects and their children in turn:

 ```js
 store.forEachTable((tableId, forEachRow) => {